-- Administrators such as leadership at HRSA, CDC, State and local Health Departments, Hospital or Healthsystem executives. - National, state or local elected legislators such as City Council or County Commissioners. - Appointed bodies such as School Boards, State Boards of Nursing, Hospital Committees
+- Administrators such as leadership at HRSA, CDC, state and local Health Departments, hospital or health system executives. - National, state or local elected legislators such as city council or county commissioners. - Appointed bodies such as school boards, state Boards of Nursing, hospital committees

 Every day, key decisions are made that affect health care and nursing.
-Decisions at the elected legislative level get the most media attention, but it might be that decisions made by administrators and local boards and committees have more impact on the daily lives of people.
-It is important that nurses be aware of and participate at these different levels.
+Decisions at the elected legislative level get the most media attention, but decisions made by administrators and local boards and committees may have more impact on the daily lives of people.
+It is important that nurses and other healthcare providers be aware of and participate at these different levels.
 The people affected by these decisions are constituents.
 While constituents are historically thought to be people elected officials represent, constituents are also the people that appointed people serve and their/our interests must be part of deliberations and decisions.